Akin909/city-mapper/README.md

 Initial Setup:

-Using parcel to as opposed to webpack, for simplicity added react, prettier (to amazingly autoformat my code), enzyme and jest(so I don't look up in an hour and realise there are no tests).
+Using parcel as opposed to webpack, for simplicity added react, prettier (to amazingly autoformat my code), enzyme and jest(so I don't look up in an hour and realise there are no tests).
 Added typescript for static type analysis.